magefad/yiicms/README.md

 SUPPORT DATABASES
 ------------
-CMS working with MySQL and SQLite, other types of DB not tested at now (coming soon).
+CMS working with MySQL, PostgreSQL and SQLite, other types of DB not tested at now (coming soon).

 INSTALLATION
 ------------